HoangTruongLe/A2-FireBase_E-Learning/README.md

 # Repository contents

 This repository contains the full application which was built on Angular2 and FireBase.
-This is a demo application that i made to practice Angular2 and FireBase
+This is a demo application that I made to practice Angular2 and FireBase

 # Looking for the full application repo ?